 I am so honoured to have been chosen as one of two recipients of the 2018 Onassis Prize in Shipping.
 To be the second Canadian, and the first woman, to be awarded this most prestigious prize accorded to academics in the field makes it even more of an honour.
 I grew up in a small town in Nova Scotia, a province where shipping was critical to its history and economy, but I did not know then how important the industry was to global prosperity.
 No great journey of discovery is ever completed alone, and my success is shared with all the colleagues and mentors who worked with me over the years.

-New in 2018:THE FUTURE OF OCEAN GOVERNANCE AND TRAINING: Essays in Honour of Elisabeth Mann Borgese (1918‐2002) edited by the International Ocean Institute Canada.
+New in 2018:THE FUTURE OF OCEAN GOVERNANCE AND CAPACITY DEVELOPMENT: Essays in Honour of Elisabeth Mann Borgese (1918‐2002) edited by the International Ocean Institute Canada.
 Essays by more than 80 experts including eight on marine transportation, edited by Mary R. Brooks.
 When the book is available, a link will be posted here.

 Most recent scholarly publication: Frost, James D. and Mary R. Brooks (2017), Short Sea Shipping and Ferries, in The Routledge Handbook of Transport Economics, Jonathan Cowie and Stephen Ison (eds.), 325-347.
 This chapter consolidates a decade of short sea work and includes a discussion about successful ferries and how operations can fail.